-1. Flat Head Syndrome is purely cosmetic
+1. Flat Head Syndrome is Purely Cosmetic

 Having a misshapen and flat head can also impact individuals psychologically.
 It is therefore clear from these factors that flat head syndrome is more than ‘just’ or ‘only’ a cosmetic issue.

-2. The Back to Sleep Campaign is solely to blame
+2. The Back to Sleep Campaign is Solely to Blame

-Although there has been a recent rise in incidence of flat head syndrome, placing your baby on the back is often not the main cause of the condition.
+Although there has been a recent rise in the incidence of flat head syndrome, placing your baby on the back is often not the main cause of the condition.
 Many babies can develop a flat head as a direct result of their positioning in the womb before they are even born, known as positional moulding.
-Babies can also develop the tendency to develop a flat head during birth, with passage through the birth canal causing temporary bruising in the neck or shoulder muscles.
+Babies can also have the tendency to develop a flat head during birth, with passage through the birth canal causing temporary bruising in the neck or shoulder muscles.

 Some other factors affecting the head shape can occur after the baby is born, for example, if a baby is often held or fed in the same position, or when playing on their back.
-These situations can exert prolonged pressure to one part of a baby’s head.
+These situations can exert prolonged pressure on one part of a baby’s head.
 Babies sleeping on their back certainly has some role to play in the development of flat head syndrome, but babies may still be susceptible to the condition if it weren’t for the Back to Sleep campaign.

-4. Flat Head Syndrome is the fault of the parent
+4. Flat Head Syndrome is the Fault of the Parent

-5. Cranial helmet treatment is painful to the baby
+5. Cranial Helmet Treatment is Painful to the Baby

 In the UK, the NHS does not fund treatment for flat head syndrome, despite a rise in prevalence and an increase in research surrounding the condition.
-The advice given by the NHS is that, “Your baby’s skull should correct itself naturally over time if you take some simple measures to take pressure off the flattened part of their head and encourage them to try different positions”, arguing that the condition is ‘just cosmetic’.
+The advice given by the NHS to parents whose baby has a flat head is that, “Your baby’s skull should correct itself naturally over time if you take some simple measures to take pressure off the flattened part of their head and encourage them to try different positions”, arguing that the condition is ‘just cosmetic’.
 However, the reality is that some head shapes are so severe that simple repositioning techniques will not work in time before the corrective head growth slows down.

-At Technology in Motion, our website and blog are a source of much information surrounding Flat Head Syndrome.
+At Technology in Motion, our website and blog are a source of much information surrounding flat head syndrome.
 If you are concerned about your baby’s head shape, contact us today to book a free consultation appointment at your nearest clinic.